ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

 Tasks
 =====

-Tasks are the most common and used item in Ansible, they are the basis of everythign else and they define the 'actions' to take against our targets.
+Tasks are the most common and used item in Ansible, they are the basis of everything else and they define the 'actions' to take against our targets.
 A task only requires an ``action`` this normally corresponds to an existing module and/or action plugin.

 .. code::